dpc10ster/RJafroc/README.md

 * Starting from `RStudio` > `Packages` > `Install` > `RJafroc`.
 * `library(RJafroc)`.
 * This loads the CRAN package and all functions on the `cran2` branch become avaialable.
-* For documentation of functions and vignettes, go to https://dpc10ster.github.io/RJafroc/.
+* For documentation of functions and vignettes, [see](https://dpc10ster.github.io/RJafroc/).
 It may be helpful to have both windows open (RStudio and the above website) simulataneously.
 * The CRAN version will not include more recent updates on the `master` branch.
 To access them use the next suggested method, below.
 * Test the installation:

 ```
 cbmPlot <- PlotCbmFit(c(1, 2), c(0.5, 0.5))
 print(cbmPlot)